-Dental services when all of the following are true:
+Dental services are covered by the Plan when all of the following are true:

-- treatment is necessary because of accidental damage; - dental services are received from a Doctor of Dental Surgery, "D.D.S." or Doctor of Medical Dentistry, "D.M.D."; - the dental damage is severe enough that initial contact with a Physician or dentist occurred within 72 hours of the accident.
+- Treatment is necessary because of accidental damage. - Dental services are received from a Doctor of Dental Surgery or Doctor of Medical Dentistry.

+■ The dental damage is severe enough that initial contact with a Physician or dentist occurred within 72 hours of the accident.